Ethnicity: Asia

-Russia has more than 185 recognized ethnic groups besides the eighty percent ethnic Russian majority.
-The largest group is the Tatars, 3.8 percent.
+Russia has more than 185 recognized ethnic groups besides the eighty per cent ethnic Russian majority.
+The largest group is the Tatars, 3.8 per cent.
 Many of the smaller groups are found in the Asian part of Russia (see Indigenous peoples of Siberia).

 Europe

 Europe has a large number of ethnic groups; Pan and Pfeil (2004) count 87 distinct "peoples of Europe", of which 33 form the majority population in at least one sovereign state, while the remaining 54 constitute ethnic minorities within every state they inhabit (although they may form local regional majorities within a sub-national entity).
 The total number of national minority populations in Europe is estimated at 105 million people or 14% of 770 million Europeans.

 A number of European countries, including France and Switzerland, do not collect information on the ethnicity of their resident population.

-An example of a largely nomadic ethnic group in Europe is the Roma, pejoratively known as Gypsies.
+An example of a largely nomadic ethnic group in Europe is the Roma, also known (often pejoratively) as Gypsies.
 They originated from India and speak the Romani language.

-The Serbian province of Vojvodina is recognizable for its multi-ethnic and multi-cultural identity.
-There are some 26 ethnic groups in the province, and six languages are in official use by the provincial administration.
+The Serbian province of Vojvodina is recognizable for its multiethnic and multicultural identity.
+There are some 26 ethnic groups in it, and six languages are in official use by the provincial administration.

 North America

 The indigenous people in North America are Native Americans.
 During European colonization, Europeans arrived in North America.
-Most Native Americans died due to Spanish diseases and other European diseases such as smallpox during the European colonization of the Americas.
-The largest ethnic group in the United States is White Americans.
+Most Native Americans died due to Spanish diseases and other European diseases such as smallpox.
+The largest pan-ethnic group in the United States is White Americans.
 Hispanic and Latino Americans (Mexican Americans in particular) and Asian Americans have immigrated to the United States recently.
-In Mexico, most Mexicans are mestizo, a mixture of Spanish and Native American ancestry.
+In Mexico most Mexicans are mestizo, a mixture of Spanish and Native American ancestry.
 Some Hispanic and Latino Americans living in the United States are not mestizos.

-African slaves were brought to North America from the 16th to 19th centuries during the Atlantic slave trade.
+Enslaved Africans were brought to North America from the 16th to 19th centuries during the Atlantic slave trade.
 Many of them were sent to the Caribbean.
-Ethnic group that live in the Caribbean are Indigenous peoples, Africans, Indians, white Europeans, the Chinese and the Portuguese.
-The first white Europeans to arrive in the Dominican Republic were the Spanish in 1492.
+Ethnic groups that live in the Caribbean are: indigenous peoples, Africans, Indians, White Europeans, Chinese and Portuguese.
+The first White Europeans to arrive in the Dominican Republic were the Spanish in 1492.
 The Caribbean was also colonized and discovered by the Portuguese, English, Dutch and French.

 A sizeable number of people in the United States have mixed-race identities.
 In 2021, the number of Americans who identified as non-Hispanic and more than one race was 13.5 million.
 The number of Hispanic Americans who identified as multiracial was 20.3 million.
 Over the course of the 2010s decade, there was a 127% increase in non-Hispanic Americans who identified as multiracial.